Polymer/web-component-tester/README.md

 `options` you can use are specified in [`runner/config.js`](runner/config.js).

-# Plugins
+# Plugin Authoring

-WCT also supports plugins.
 A plugin is a node module that can hook into various steps of WCT's flow.

-A plugin looks like this:
+It looks like this:

 `package.json`:
 ```js